- Requirements for All Applicants

-- Applicants with International Credentials – Additional Requirements
+- Additional Requirements for Applicants with International Credentials

 The online application requires you to upload an unofficial copy of each official transcript.
 To prepare your transcripts, follow the steps below:

 - Do not upload transcripts that include a U.S. Social Security Number (SSN).
-Redact, cross out, or cover your SSN, if applicable, prior to scanning the document.
+Redact, cross out, or cover your SSN, if applicable, before scanning the document.

 - The online application will not accept or properly display encrypted or password-protected documents.
 Official electronic transcripts (e-transcripts) must be printed first, then scanned and uploaded.

 - Scan or save each transcript (and the English translation, if applicable) as a PDF, TIFF, JPEG, or GIF file.
 Combine multiple pages from the same transcript into one file; the file size for each upload cannot exceed 10MB.

 - Ensure each scanned or saved image is clear and easy to read before submitting your application.

 Admitted students are required to submit official electronic transcripts (e-transcripts) directly to the Graduate School Admissions Office after accepting the offer of admission and before enrolling.
 Please see below for additional details.